jack-pan-ai/my-wowchemy-site/content/publication/_index.md

 #   4 = Citation
 view: 4
 type: "widget_page"  # Page type is a Widget Page
+weight: 140  # Position of the link in the navigation bar.

 # Optional header image (relative to `static/media/` folder).
 header: